MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addeventprovider-directive.md

 <a href="" id="ProviderGUID"></a>*ProviderGUID*
-Speficfies the GUID value that identifies the provider.
-This can be expressed as an explicit GUID value of the form {nnnnnnnn-nnnn-nnnn-nnnn-nnnnnnnnnnnn} or as a %strkey% token defined to "{nnnnnnnn-nnnn-nnnn-nnnn-nnnnnnnnnnnn}" in a Strings section of the INF file.
+Specifies the GUID value that identifies the provider.
+This can be expressed as an explicit GUID value of the form `{nnnnnnnn-nnnn-nnnn-nnnn-nnnnnnnnnnnn}` or as a %strkey% token defined to `{nnnnnnnn-nnnn-nnnn-nnnn-nnnnnnnnnnnn}` in a Strings section of the INF file.

 <a href="" id="event-provider-install-section"></a>*event-provider-install-section*
 References an INF-writer-defined section that contains information for registering the provider for this device (or devices).
 For more information, see the following **Remarks** section.